korintje/ase_slab_gen/README.md

 This repository provides an enhanced tool for generating crystal slabs for atomic simulations, improving upon the standard slab generation features available in the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/).

-## Overview

-ASE (Atomic Simulation Environment) provides built-in tools for slab generation, but they come with several limitations.
-First, while conventional unit cells can be used as the source for slab construction, primitive cells are not supported.
-Second, although multiple slab structures can theoretically exist for a given cleavage plane specified by Miller indices (hkl), the standard ASE slab generator always returns only a single structure.
-As a result, some desirable or stable slab configurations may not be accessible.

-This script set addresses these limitations by offering a more general and exhaustive approach to slab generation.
-It is based on the “SlabGenom” algorithm developed by Satomichi Nishihara, which is also used in the Java-based simulation platform [BURAI](https://github.com/BURAI-team/burai).

-In addition, ASE’s default tools make it difficult to handle adsorbates except in basic cases.
-In contrast, this script set employs original logic that allows for more flexible and precise design of adsorption structures, even for complex surface terminations or custom adsorbate placements.
+In contrast,

 ## Limitations of Standard ASE Slab Tools

 Although ASE provides basic tools for generating crystal slabs, users may encounter several issues:

-- **Incomplete Surface Enumeration**: ASE may not generate all symmetry-inequivalent surface terminations for a given Miller index.
-- **Cannot use primitive cells**: ASE's surface() function can only use conventional cells, not primitive cells.
+- **Cannot use primitive cells**: ASE's `surface()` function can only use conventional cells, not primitive cells.
-- **Unstable or Unphysical Slabs**: The resulting slabs may sometimes be chemically or structurally unstable.
+- **Incomplete Surface Enumeration**: Although multiple slab structures can theoretically exist for a given cleavage plane specified by Miller indices (hkl), the standard ASE slab generator always returns only a single structure.
-- **Manual Adsorbate Placement**: Accurately placing adsorbates on arbitrary surfaces often requires tedious manual adjustments, especially for non-standard structures.
+- **Manual Adsorbate Placement**: Accurately placing adsorbates on arbitrary surfaces often requires tedious manual adjustments, excepting some special structures.

 ## What This Tool Offers

-This improved slab generator addresses the above issues by:
+This improved slab generator `surfaces()` in `general_surfaces.py` addresses the above issues by:

-- **Systematically Enumerating All Terminations**: For a given Miller index, the tool generates all symmetry-inequivalent slab terminations that are physically meaningful.
-- **Primitive cells available**: Both the conventional cells and primitive cells can be used in the `surfaces()` function.
+- **Primitive cells available**: Both the conventional cells and primitive cells can be used.
-- **Handling Complex Structures**: Robust support for arbitrary bulk structures beyond simple fcc, bcc, or hcp types.
+- **Systematically Enumerating All Terminations**: A general and exhaustive approach was used to slab generations based on “SlabGenom” algorithm originally developed by Satomichi Nishihara.
+He used this algorithm in a Java-based application [BURAI](https://github.com/BURAI-team/burai).
-- **Flexible Adsorbate Support**: Allows better control over adsorbate positioning.
+- **Flexible Adsorbate Support**: Allows general controls over adsorbate positioning by considering "dangling bonds" created when cutting the bulk crystal.

 ## Getting Started